offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 | Member Of Object  (`.`)  | `x.member`  |                                                                                            |
 | Member Of Pointer (`->`) | `x->member` |                                                                                            |

-There operators are used in scenarios that deal with accessing the members of an object (e.g. element in an array, field of a class) or dealing with memory addresses / pointers.
+These operators are used in scenarios that deal with accessing the members of an object (e.g. element in an array, field of a class) or dealing with memory addresses / pointers.
 The subscript and and member of object operators are similar to their counterparts in other high-level languages (e.g. Java, Python, C#, etc..).
 The others are unique to languages with support for lower-level programming like C++.
 Their usage is detailed in other sections.

 __Dynamic Object Operators__